7 Best Road to Hana Tours, Maui (2026) – Luxury, Adventure & Family Picks

 If you’re a party of 1 heading out on a Road to Hana trip, one of the group tours is going to be the best option for you.
 Both Valley Isle Excursions and Hana and Beyond offer Road to Hana tours that you can book just for one person.
 This won’t be a private tour, but you’ll meet some friends on your tour and have a great time.
 I would much rather do a group tour than drive the road alone!

-Road to Hana Tour FAQs:
+FAQs for Road to Hana Tours

 Should I drive the Road to Hana or take a tour?